 Articles and Chapters in Edited Books:

-Palermo, SF; forthcoming; "Hugh Davies's Shozyg I"; Music and Sonic Art: Practices and Theories; M. Dogantan-Dack and John Dack; Cambridge Scholar Press.
+Palermo, SF; 2018; "Hugh Davies's Shozyg I"; Music and Sonic Art: Practices and Theories; M. Dogantan-Dack and John Dack; Cambridge Scholar Press.

 Refereed and Published Conference Proceedings: